svikashk/docs/guide/reports.md

 page_title: Reports
 nav_order: 11
 icon_path: /assets/uploads/reports.svg
-description: Get a cumulative chart of your entire project or view burnup and burndown charts of your Sprint.
+description: Get a cumulative chart of your entire squad or view burnup and burndown charts of your Sprint.
 has_children: false
 permalink: reports/
 has_toc: true